VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 ## Storage: RDS
 1. In RDS, multi-AZ and read replica are different.
 Standby instance in multi-AZ is not read accessible.
+2. RDS reserved instance is similiar to EC2 standard regional reserved instance with instance size flexibility.

 ## Storage: ElastiCache ([FAQ](https://aws.amazon.com/elasticache/faqs/))
 1. Data partitioning is supported in memcached and Redis (cluster mode enabled) cluster.